It's a good day to be an Lightwave Logic Inc. (LWLG) shareholder - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
-A recent insider transaction in this stock occurred on Dec 02 when LEONBERGER FREDERICK J sold 31,000 shares for $7.07 per share.
-The transaction valued at 219,108 led to the insider holds 5,182 shares of the business.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+A recent insider transaction in this stock occurred on May 15 when Marcelli James S. sold 57,000 shares for $4.57 per share.
+The transaction valued at 260,262 led to the insider holds 289,740 shares of the business.

 Valuation Measures: